 How to stop shaky hands

-If you’ve got a nervous shake in your hands, a great tip Robin Kermode (author of Speak So Your Audience Will Listen) suggests is to clench your thigh and buttocks muscles.
-When we focus on squeezing and tensing these muscles we can regain control and stop our shaky hands.
+If you’ve got a nervous shake in your hands, a great tip Robin Kermode (author of Speak So Your Audience Will Listen) suggests clenching your thigh and buttocks muscles.
+When we focus on squeezing and tensing these muscles, we can regain control and stop our shaky hands.

-This will also make you feel and appear more confident as well as the muscle tensing going unnoticed by the interviewer.
+This will also make you feel and appear more confident and the muscle tensing going unnoticed by the interviewer.